selfportrait1.jpg

 Artist Statement

-My artwork comments on, if not examines aspects of memory, identity, class, humor, and environmental issues.
+My artwork comments on, if not examines aspects of memory, individuality, class, humor, and nature.
 Important questions about how we remember, what we choose to forget, how authentic these memories are, and why memory connects to one’s topographical environment are considerations in the work.
-In a world that increasingly relies on digital navigational maps, technology, and positional data, what does it mean to create a visual map of memory based on the shifting narratives of personal associations with locations?
-Additionally, how does this impact one’s psychological state and self-reflection?
+In an era that increasingly relies on digital navigational maps, technology, and positional data, what does it mean to create a visual map of memory based on the shifting narratives of personal associations with locations?
+Furthermore, how does this process impact one’s psychological state and capacity for self-reflection?

 A common practice is a connection of memory to objects and the use of the casting process.
-One interesting idea about the replication of objects through the casting process is the displacement of the real object and its simulacra.
-The casting process enables the memory of the original object to carry through but simultaneously competes with the original object’s authenticity and authorship.
-As an object maker, I am captivated by the notion of objects alluding to memories and the participatory dialogue that can evolve with the viewers.
-By the activity of making and casting a variety of objects can the banal/everyday become special but inextricably universal?
-Does this transform or elevate the everyday?
-And could this action function in reverse with a unique or significant object?
+One interesting idea about the replication of objects through the casting process is the displacement of the real object and its simulacrum.
+While casting preserves the memory of the original form, it simultaneously challenges the object's authenticity and authorship.
+As a maker, I am captivated by the participatory dialogue that evolves when viewers engage with these memory-laden forms.
+Through the act of casting, can the banal become universal?
+Does this process elevate the everyday, or can the transformation function in reverse—rendering a unique object common?